rpglab/rpglab.github.io/resources/_posts/2021-12-18-Logging-Java.md

 Two examples are provided to show how to use the developed classes for logging purpose; (if counting the simple example in the main function of *DiaryXL.java*, then three examples).
 Results for those three examples are also provided for users' convenience.

+* A Python version of this logging function is available at: <a class="off" href="/resources/Logging-Python/"  target="_blank">https://rpglab.github.io/resources/Logging-Python/</a>

 ## Contact:
 Dr. Xingpeng Li